What is Family Science?

-Family science is a field of study where "the primary goals are the discovery, verification and application of knowledge about the family" (NCFR Task Force on the Development of a Family Discipline 1987, p.
-48).
-Although family science treats contributions from related academic disciplines as vital background information, it has also developed its own unique assumptions, paradigms, methodologies, and world view (Burr, Day, and Bahr 1993).
+Family Science is a discipline of study in which "the primary goals are the discovery, verification and application of knowledge about the family."* Although Family Science treats contributions from related academic disciplines as vital background information, it has also developed its own unique assumptions, paradigms, methodologies, and world view.**

 In the simplest terms, Family Science is the scientific study of families and close interpersonal relationships.

 While the discipline of Family Science is at NCFR's core, NCFR truly is a multidisciplinary organization.
 Our members represent a variety of academic disciplines and professional positions, including Family Science, sociology, psychology, anthropology, marriage and family therapy, social work, theology, child development, health, and more.
 Areas of study and practice include research, college teaching and pedagogy, program development, parent and family life education, counseling, and human services.